-A police administrator and a police officer employed by the Colorado mental health institute at Pueblo are peace officers whose authority shall include the enforcement of all laws of the state of Colorado pursuant to sections 24-7-101 to 24-7-105, C.R.S., and who shall be certified by the P.O.S.T. board.
-Each police administrator or police officer employed by the Colorado mental health institute at Pueblo shall be required to complete a minimum of forty hours of continuing law enforcement education per calendar year, or such number of hours as may otherwise be required by law.
+A police administrator and a police officer employed by the Colorado mental health institute at Pueblo are peace officers whose authority shall include the enforcement of all laws of the state of Colorado pursuant to article 7 or title 24, C.R.S., and who shall be certified by the P.O.S.T. board.
+Each police administrator or police officer employed by the Colorado mental health institute at Pueblo shall complete a minimum of forty hours of continuing law enforcement education per calendar year, or such number of hours as may otherwise be required by law.

 Source: L. 2003: Entire article added, p.
 1612, § 2, effective August 6.
+L. 2009: Entire section amended, (SB 09-097), ch.
+110, p.
+456, § 1, effective August 5.